telezoic/Ophidian-Multitude-Python/README.md

-# Inquisitor-Python
+### Inquisitor-Python###

-A python (2.7) redux of Kristins Spurgin's excellent Ebook-Access-Checker!
+A python (2.7) redux of Kristins Spurgin's excellent <a href="https://github.com/UNC-Libraries/Ebook-Access-Checker">Ebook-Access-Checker!</a>

+*What's different this time . . .*

+1: Speed.
+The Inquisitor-Python runs on BeautifulSoup and Requests.
+Speed is much improved in the absence of a headless browser.

+2: User interface is a trio of raw inputs, instead of a single line.

--separate scripts describe each vendor.
+3: Separate scripts describe each vendor.
 Add/mod your own as needed.

-What you need:
+4: More verbose console logging

+####What do you need?####

 	from bs4 import BeautifulSoup